Eawura/Reddit-Clone-App/ProjectLog.md

 3. Build backend microservices using Spring Boot
 4. Develop the frontend with React Native
 5. Implement user authentication and profile features
-6. Add post creation, viewing, commenting, and voting
+6. Add post-creation, viewing, commenting, and voting
 7. Create real-time notifications and search features
 8. Integrate the special feature
 9. Test the app thoroughly